jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 D = \sqrt{D} \sqrt{D}^\top
 $$

 where $\sqrt{D}$ is a matrix whose diagonal entries are each square root of the corresponding originals in $D$.
-The tranpose is not necessrary since $\sqrt{D}$ is a diagonal matrix, but we do so for convenience purposes later on in the derivation.
+The tranpose is not necessary since $\sqrt{D}$ is a diagonal matrix, but we do so for convenience purposes later on in the derivation.
 Note the trivial case of the identity matrix, whose square root is equal to itself since all diagonal elements take the value of 1 (and $\sqrt{1} = 1$).

 Given this piece of information, what we can now do is to rewrite the factorization of $A$ as